World Languages & Cultures

 General Requirements for a Major in French and Francophone Studies:

 French and Francophone Studies majors complete introductory level courses in French language.
-They then go on to complete an array of challenging classes that they choose themselves from among literature, history, political science, film, and critical theory, relating to French and Francophone culture.
+They then go on to complete an array of challenging classes that they choose themselves from among literature, history, political science, film and critical theory, relating to French and Francophone culture.
 All majors become careful and insightful readers, judicious and thoughtful researchers, and clear, imaginative writers with a strong, interdisciplinary range of skills.
 Students will have the experience of studying abroad in a French or Francophone country (classes may be taken in English.)
 We graduate students whose strong speaking, writing, analysis and problem-solving skills make them resourceful professionals and global citizens.

 Besides the French and Francophone Studies minor, we support a range of other minors: